Continuing a series of interviews with this year's queer pioneers, IQ speaks to the UK-based booking agent

-Continuing a series of interviews with this year's queer pioneers, IQ speaks to the Newcastle-based event manager
+Continuing a series of interviews with this year's queer pioneers, IQ speaks to the Berlin-based senior booking agent/manager

 The LGBTIQ+ List 2023 – IQ Magazine’s third annual celebration of queer professionals who make an immense impact in the international live music business – has been revealed.

 The ever-popular list is the centrepiece of IQ’s third Pride edition, sponsored by Ticketmaster, which is now available to read online and in print for subscribers.

 To get to know this year’s queer pioneers a little better, we interviewed each of them on the development of the industry, the challenges that are keeping them up at night and more.

 Throughout the next month, IQ will publish a new interview each day.
 Check out yesterday’s profile with Roman Samotný, director at Queer Slovakia in Bratislava, Slovakia.